jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 ### Allowing a Limited Number of Simultaneous Instances of Traffic

-To allow a limited number of simultaneous specific instances of traffic, you will need the following rule result:
+To allow a limited number of simultaneous specific instances of traffic, you will need the following rule action:

 -   `firewallActionAllowLimit`

-The value given to the rule result must be an integer between 0 (inclusive) and 2147483647 (inclusive)
+The value given to the rule action must be an integer between 0 (inclusive) and 2147483647 (inclusive)

-This rule result can be used with the following rule conditions:
+This rule action can be used with the following rule conditions:

 -   `clientAddress`
 -   `socks5.method`